Systems / CPS / Edge AI Research

 -

-Compact graph inference for deployment: I develop low-rank and constrained training approaches for graph models that make decision-time cost controllable, enabling practical tradeoffs among accuracy, memory, and latency.
+Compact graph inference for deployment: I develop low-rank and constrained training methods for graph models that make decision-time cost controllable, enabling practical tradeoffs among accuracy, memory, and latency.

 -

-Efficient inference for large models: I work on inference-time methods such as confidence-guided stopping to reduce compute cost while maintaining task quality, particularly in resource-constrained or budget-limited settings.
+Efficient inference for large models: I study inference-time methods such as confidence-guided stopping to reduce compute cost while maintaining task quality, particularly in resource-constrained or budget-limited settings.

 -

-Protocol-driven evaluation and reliability diagnostics: A recurring goal is to make reliability measurable in operational units (e.g., errors, violations, energy-per-decision) using replayable traces, stress tests, and deployable evaluation pipelines.
+Protocol-driven evaluation and reliability diagnostics: A recurring goal is to make reliability measurable in operational units such as errors, violations, and energy per decision using replayable traces, stress tests, and deployable evaluation pipelines.

 Representative applications and settings